S0Vishnu/notes/os docs/three js basics.md

 #### Step 3: **Set Up the Scene (Our Playground)**

-Think of a scene as your playground where everything happens.
+Think of a scene as your playground where everything happens (main.js).

 ```javascript
     import * as THREE from 'three';